firozshk/CyberSecurityWeek/Challenges/README.md

-# Microsoft Azure Security Workshop Instructions
+# Microsoft Azure Cyber Security Workshop Instructions

 Please follow these intrustions, to complete these challenges.